owaits/ScreenMonkey.Help/reference/macros/smartview.md

 ## Creating the device
 Before you use the Smartview macro you must create a device.
 To do this:

-- Create a new SmartView clip
+- Create a new SmartView macro clip
-- Click ‘New’ in the device section of the SmartView clip dialog
+- Click ‘New’ on the toolbar of the SmartView clip dialog
 - A new device settings dialog will appear
 - Enter a name and the IP address of the SmartView you want to control.
 The name is used in Screen Monkey for identifying multiple SmartView devices and can be anything you wish.